Jython Journeys

 So, without further ado, here is the jython source code for running an XSLT transform on Google AppEngine.
 It is implemented as a jython WSGI application, using xhaus.com’s modjy WSGI gateway for java servlets that was contributed to the jython project a few months back.

-In order to get this code running, I suggest you download the modjy on google appengine demo from our downloads site.
+In order to get this code running, I suggest you download the modjy on google appengine demo from our open source site.
 In that download, there is a jython file called “demo_app.py”.
 Simply replace the entire contents of that file with the code below, and you’re good to go.
 If you need help with getting the modjy demo application working on Google AppEngine, see the documentation on the modjy wiki: Running jython WSGI applications on Google AppEngine, with modjy.

 __doc__ = """